- Exocrine pancreatic insufficiency in dogs: A comprehensive guide to diagnosis and treatment

 Importance of accurate diagnosis

 Accurate diagnosis and differentiation from other diseases are of utmost importance to ensure effective and targeted treatment.
-In many cases, a combination of different diagnostic approaches is required to obtain a complete picture of the disease.
+In many cases, a combination of different diagnostic approaches is necessary to obtain a complete picture of the disease.

 Treatment options for exocrine pancreatic insufficiency in dogs